mkshaikh15/Emailer/README.md

 ##  Compiling

-    Pull this project or import it into Visual Studio (I used 2019) Reference Logger.dll and make sure to have the required libraries Build the project, make sure you have the Libraries that are utilized in this project Libraries/NuGet Packages: MailKit, Microsoft.Extensions.Options, and Logger.DLL (See Logger project README.md)
+    Pull this project or import it into Visual Studio (I used 2019) Make sure you have the Libraries that are utilized in this project The DLL is compiled to Logger\bin\Debug\net5.0\
+    You should see a .DLL file called Logger.dll (add a reference to this .dll file) Build the project
+    Libraries/NuGet Packages: MailKit, Microsoft.Extensions.Options, and Logger.DLL (See Logger project README.md)

 ## Usage